Shimrockx/APM-Meter/README.md

 Just execute the exe file

-Total : This value represents the total sum of actions registered.
+Total : This value represents the sum of actions registered.

 x/M : This value represents the sum of the actions registered in the last past minute.